 - Polka Dot Padded Nursing Bra – this adorable style has a super soft material with a bit of thickness that helps hide nursing pads.
 It also has a soft, full sling, which can help guide your breast to baby’s mouth.

-- Fleur Wire-Free Nursing Bra – I love the lace on this style!
+- Fleur Underwire Nursing Bra – I love the lace on this style!
 Stylish and supportive.

 Founded in Germany, this global company is available in many countries.
 You can shop Anita nursing bras on their website and lingerie online stores, in boutiques, and on Amazon.